 1. From car park, turn right along road.
 Turn first left signed ‘Slapton ½m’.

-2. After 150m turn left onto public footpath signed for Deer Bridge.
+2. After 150m turn left onto public footpath.
 Follow path along shore.

-3. Path curves away from the shore.
-At fingerpost turn left along boardwalk signed ‘Permissive Route Slapton Village ¼m’.
+3. Path curves away from ley shore.
+At fingerpost turn left along boardwalk signed ‘public footpath’.

 4. At end of boardwalk bear left along footpath signed ‘Deer Bridge ¼m’.

-5. At the road turn right up the hill.
+5. At the road turn right up hill.

 6. Go straight over at Townsend Cross.
 Bear right, and follow lane down and around to the left.
-At junction at Brock St Cross turn right.
+At junction at Brook St Cross turn right.

 7. After passing Queen’s Arms, follow road around to left.